 Improving Sight & Hearing

 Pranayama practice can make your eye-sight and hearing better.
 Often aging populations experience a reduction in hearing and sight.
 This is often due to poor blood flow to these important organs.
-Pranayama helps to increase blood flow to the eyes and ears.
+Pranayam helps to increase blood flow to the eyes and ears.
 If you add asana like shirsasana (headstand) or other inversions, this effect multiples significantly.

 Pranayama helps the body eliminate the destructive action of free radicals.
 While free radicals are the normal effects of metabolism, pranayama can help neutralize them.